Church of St Mary on the Sand: Second World War

 Hitler made Breslau a fortified city in 1944.
-When the Soviet troops advanced to the west in 1945, the Sandkirche and the buildings served as headquarters for the German army, which was conscious of fighting a dead-end battle.
+When the Soviet troops advanced to the west in 1945, the church and the buildings served as headquarters for the German army, which was conscious of fighting a dead-end battle.
 General Hermann von Niehoff commanded the 371st Infantry Division.
-During the fighting, most of Breslau's historical monuments were destroyed or severely damaged.
-The Sandkirche also burned down.
+During the fighting, most of the city's historical monuments were destroyed or severely damaged.
+The church also burned down.
 The baroque interior disappeared completely, the paintings of Michael Willmann, the baroque pulpit by Franz Joseph Mangoldt, the organ are destroyed by the flames.

-The German population was expelled after the war and replaced by Polish refugees from the east.
-The city takes the official name of Wroclaw and is attributed to Poland.
 A program of restoration of the church, of which only the walls were still standing, began in 1946.
 The vaults were rebuilt.
 A Virgin of the 16th century is offered to the church by the Catholics of Mariampol in Bessarabia, which has become Ukrainian.
 The interior of the church is composed of surviving elements from other destroyed churches in the city and the diocesan museum.
 Only the tympanum and the baptistery are original.
 Warsaw-based artist Teresa Reklewska composed in 1968 the new modern stained glass windows depicting scenes from the New Testament.